ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 Start with:

 ```
-php system/ee/eecli.php make:mcp-route
+php system/ee/eecli.php make:cp-route
 ```

-This adds a new file to your `Mcp` folder which will act similar to the Index page we discussed above, along with a matching View in our `views` folder.
+This adds a new file to your `ControlPanel/Routes` folder which will act similar to the Index page we discussed above, along with a matching View in our `views` folder.

-Now inside of your `/Mcp` folder you have a new file and matching Mcp class based on the name you chose in the CLI.
+Now inside of your `ControlPanel/Routes` folder you have a new file and matching class based on the name you chose in the CLI.
 This page will be accessible based on the class name you provided.
 For example:

 ```
-php system/ee/eecli.php make:mcp-route
+php system/ee/eecli.php make:cp-route
 View name? configurations
 Which add-on would you like to add this to? amazing_add_on
 Mcp successfully created!
 ```

-This will create a file in my `Mcp` folder called `Configurations.php` which will look like this:
+This will create a file in my `ControlPanel/Routes` folder called `Configurations.php` which will look like this:

 ```
 <?php

-namespace ExpressionengineDeveloper\AmazingAddOn\Mcp;
+namespace ExpressionengineDeveloper\ControlPanel\Routes;

 use ExpressionEngine\Service\Addon\Controllers\Mcp\AbstractRoute;